 When to Conduct a Social Media Audit

 I might be the wrong person to ask about the frequency of conducting a social media audit.
-I like to look at data in real-time.
+I like to look at data in real time.
 You’d be surprised how minor tweaks in content, budget, or targeting can significantly impact your performance results.

 But not everyone is like me.

-If you do work with an agency, they may create a template in PowerPoint that is updated based on the frequency you’ve agreed upon.
-Or, they may create a dashboard using Google Data Studio or Tableau to update the data in real-time.
+If you work with an agency, they may create a template in PowerPoint that is updated based on the frequency you’ve agreed upon.
+Or, they may create a dashboard using Google Data Studio or Tableau to update the data in real time.
 While this would be an automated approach, the agency would still have to contextualize the insights manually once they reviewed the data.
 That is the one downside of using a social media analytics dashboard.

 How to Conduct a Social Media Audit

 I’m not going to try and come up with a new way to do a social media audit or recycle someone else’s thought leadership.
 An audit is basic and straightforward.
 And several blog posts have already gone into great detail on how to do one correctly.
 They provide a step-by-step approach with supporting social media audit templates, examples, and downloadable guides.
-Sprout Social and Hootsuite are masterful at providing resources for social media marketers, so there’s no sense in re-creating the wheel.
+In addition, Sprout Social and Hootsuite are masterful at providing resources for social media marketers, so there’s no sense in re-creating the wheel.